 Earl R. Franklin Research Fellowship

-The Earl R. Franklin Research Fellowship is awarded to select third-year students who are majoring in psychology.
-It provides financial support during the summer before their fourth year to carry out psychological research that will be continued as a senior honors project.
+The Earl R. Franklin Research Fellowship is awarded to select students who are majoring in psychology.
+It provides financial support to carry out psychological research during the summer.
+Priority will be given to third-year students who will continue their work as a senior honors project.
 Applications, which are submitted at the beginning of Spring Quarter, include a research proposal, personal statement, transcript, and letter of recommendation.

 Psychology Courses